students-experiments/ride-share-project/README.md

 | Kevin | Web Programming Novice | Cloud database integration with Firebase |

 ## Deliverables for checkpoint 2
-The UI should be completed with some of the CRUD functionalities in place and asking for a ride.
+The UI should be completed with some of the CRUD functionalities.
 * Registration
   - Register a Driver and Rider
   - List Drivers Registered